mparchment/salsabil-io/src/content/blog/hadith.md

 After completing Muqaddimah Ibn al-Salah, study this book and listen to *al-Ta'liq 'ala Sharh 'Ilal al-Tirmidhi* by Hatim al-’Awni, a 30-tape series where Sh.
 Hatim critiques some of Ibn Rajab's choices and covers issues not addressed in earlier works.
 This wonderful book helps to understand al-Tirmidhi’s use of tahsin later on.

-- *Al-Risalah* by Muhammad b.
-Idris al-Shafi’i

-This text the earliest treatise on usul al-fiqh and hadith methodology.
-It was incredibly influential in the development of ‘ulum al-hadith in the sense that later hadith scholars took up al-Shafi’i’s arguments and further developed them.

-Before studying the text, listen to the recordings of ‘Abdullah al-Daghistani for a thematic overview and read Ahmad El-Shamsy’s The Canonization of Islamic Law, which describes the historical background of al-Shafi’i and the impact of his work.
-Tariq b.
-‘Awad Allah’s al-Naqd al-Banna further clarifies al-Shafi’i’s conditions for accepting marasil reports from tabi’in.

 - *Tanqih al-Tahqiq* by Shams al-Din b.
 ‘Abd al-Hadi

 Read through this book by Ibn 'Abd al-Hadi to see how takhrij is practically applied.
 At some point, also read *Al-Sarim Al-Munki*, his refutation of al-Subki on visiting graves.
 Putting the fiqh of the issue aside, this is a masterclass in terms of hadith criticism.

 - *Al-Jami’ Al-Musnad Al-Sahih* by Muhammad b.
 Isma’il al-Bukhari

 Sahih al-Bukhari takes precedence over other collections due to the extreme care the Imam al-Bukhari took in extrapolating rulings, the greatest objective in studying hadith, and its superiority over other collections in authenticity.
+Before beginning, read Nur al-Din ‘Itr’s book on al-Bukhari headings, *Al-Imam al-Bukhari wa’l-Fiqh al-Tarajim*.

 The commentary to use as one's foundation is *al-Talqih li-Fahm Qari al-Sahih* by Sibt b. al-Ajami.
 All other commentaries on Sahih al-Bukhari seem to miss something.
 As for this book, the sanad of each hadith is explained well, with some points mentioned here and there.
 The author never misses mentioning the name when the kunyah is mentioned, and always makes tamyiz.
 Nusakh are discussed properly, as well as dhabt, and then gharib.
 A basic explanation follows where appropriate.

-Reference Ibn Rajab’s commentary *Fath al-Bari*, as well as Ibn Hajar’s famed commentary named after it.
+Reference Ibn Rajab’s commentary *Fath al-Bari*, as well as Ibn Hajar’s famed commentary named after Ibn RAjab's original.
 Ibn Hajar’s introduction, *Hady al-Sari*, contains many fine points of detail and criticism.
 He also addresses some of al-Daraqutni's objections in *al-Ilzimat*, which should also be studied with its audio commentary by Abdullah al-Sa’d.
 This will further introduce one to ‘ilal al-hadith, which is the most difficult aspect of ‘ulum al-hadith.

-Supplement this with Anwar Shah al-Kashmiri’s Fayd al-Bari.
-Al-Kashmiri continuously shows how the imams differed in istinbat for a particular hadith based on differences in tanqih.
-The more one learns how to apply it, the more one realizes this bahth is central to all of usul.
+Supplement this with Anwar Shah al-Kashmiri’s *Fayd al-Bari*, where he continuously shows how the imams differed in istinbat for a particular hadith based on differences in tanqih.
+The more one learns how to apply this, the more one realizes how central this matter is to all of usul.
 He also frequently highlights the difference between dalalah of the text and qiyas.
-Nur al-Din ‘Itr’s book on al-Bukhari’s headings, Al-Imam al-Bukhari wa’l-Fiqh al-Tarajim, should also be consulted.

 - *Al-Musnad Al-Sahih* by Muslim b. al-Hajjaj